noskovalina/noskovalina/README.md

 ### Hi there 👋
 I am Alina, online MSc student in Data Science at the Higher School of Economics.
-I am actively studying programming and applied mathematics and am currently looking for an internship or position as a Data Scientist or Python Developer.
+I am actively studying programming and applied mathematics and am currently looking for an internship or position as a Data Scientist or ML Engineer.
 Possessing an analytical mindset, I enjoy the step-by-step solution of complex problems; I have a successful experience in scientific research and experience in the effective management of a student team.

 ## Projects